How to Set Up A Personalised Television Calendar

 On the next page, you can register your personal details to create an account.

 After creating a new account, you will be returned to the main page with the complete list of TV shows.
-Here you must select “Add Shows to Your Filter” from the top-centre of the page to personalise your TV calendar.
+Here you must select “Add Shows to Your Filter” from the top-centre of the page to personalize your TV calendar.

 tv-podesignaddshows